AaronBratcher/PeerConnect/README.md

 # PeerConnect

-A Swift package that wraps Apple's `MultipeerConnectivity` framework behind a simpler, role-based API.
+A Swift package that provides a simple, role-based API.
 It handles the session lifecycle, handshakes, delegate ownership transfers, and thread safety for you — you just work with `Peer`, `PeerSession`, and three small delegate protocols.

 A second transport is also available: a direct TCP connection wrapped in TLS, for connecting to a known IP address instead of discovering peers over Bonjour.
 Both transports share the same API — see [Connecting over TCP/TLS instead](#connecting-over-tcptls-instead-of-mc-discovery) below.